vijoy-sunil/CARND_TERM1-Vehicle_Detection_and_Tracking/writeup.md

 * `output_videos` : final output video

 ### Loading and Visualizing dataset
-For this project I used the vehicle (labeled as carss) and non-vehicle (labeled as notcars) datasets provided by Udacity.
+For this project I used the vehicle (labeled as cars) and non-vehicle (labeled as notcars) datasets provided by Udacity.
 Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train your classifier.
 These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.

 ![alt text][image1]